Kevel Data Processing Agreement

 Amazon Web Services, Inc. (AWS)

-US (US-East-1 and US-West-2),
+US (US-East-1 and US-West-2)

 South Korea (Ap-Northeast-2)

 ChurnZero is a customer success platform that Kevel uses both as a Controller and as a Processor.
 As a Processor, Kevel uses ChurnZero to provide customer support-type services to our customers.
+Personal Data from the customer’s end users may be processed if the customer provides such data in their customer support communications with Kevel.

 Mux Video provides Kevel with an API for video hosting, encoding, and streaming services for the processing of media content (audio and video files) for customers using Kevel Video Asset functionality to serve video ads.
 Mux collects access log data of media playback requests for utilization, performance, and security validation.
 This may include the content of the uploaded video to the extent that these contain personal data, IP addresses, user-agent, and low-resolution geolocation data inferred from IP addresses.
+Mux is only a subprocessor for customers purchasing the Video Asset functionality.

 Papertrail, SolarWinds Worldwide, LLC